ljufa/rsplayer/docs/configuration.md

 To configure `rsplayer`, navigate to the settings page in the web UI.
 Settings are organized into collapsible sections.
 Here is an overview of the available settings.

+?> **First launch:** RSPlayer picks working playback defaults for your platform, so sound works before you ever open Settings.
+On Windows and macOS it plays through the system default output device with `Software` volume control.
+On desktop Linux (including the Flatpak and Snap apps) it plays through the `Pipewire` virtual card and controls the system default sink volume directly (falling back to `Software` gain when no `wpctl`/`pactl` is available).
+On a headless Linux server it plays through the default ALSA device with `Software` volume control.
+All of this can be changed in Settings at any time — the defaults apply only until you save your own.

 ![Settings Overview](/_assets/settings_main.png)

 ## Appearance